richmiao/configuration-center/README.md

 Indexes will be supported.

 An application should live in a single Hyperledger Fabric channel.
-For each Collection a new chaincode will be instantiated. the code is actually the same souce-code file, but installed with the collection name as its name.
+For each Collection a new chaincode will be instantiated. the code is actually the same source-code file, but installed with the collection name as its name.
 This will make full use of Fabric's channel/chaincode structure.